Chuba Akpom: International career

 On 15 February 2011, Akpom made his debut for England U16s in a friendly match against Slovenia, which ended in a 0–0 draw.
 He second and final game for the U16s came in a 3–0 2010/11 Victory Shield win over Northern Ireland on 23 March 2011.
 On 2 August 2011, Akpom made his U17 debut, scoring once in 4–0 win over the Faroe Islands.
 He played in all six games and scored two goals during England's unsuccessful 2012 European U17 Championship qualifying campaign.
 He made 13 appearances in total for the U17s, and scored five goals.
 On 6 September 2012, Akpom made his England U19 debut in a 3–1 defeat to Germany.
 He scored his first goal for the U19s on 26 September 2012, in a 3–0 2013 European U19 Championship qualifying win over Estonia.
 Two days later, he scored two goals in a 6–0 win over the Faroe Islands.
 He played in five of England's six 2013 European U19 Championship qualifying and elite stage games and scored three goals, as England failed to qualify for the finals.

 On 11 October 2014, Akpom scored his first goals for England U20 coming on as an 87th-minute substitute to score a brace against Netherlands U20 in a 3–2 victory.
 On 13 October 2015, Akpom made his England U21 debut playing 90 minutes and scoring with the last kick of the match in a European qualifying win over Kazakhstan.
 He scored again for the England U21 team in a UEFA Euro Under-21 Qualifier against Switzerland.
 England U21 won the match 3–1, with Akpom scoring in the injury time of the second half.

 Akpom, who is of Nigerian descent, is still eligible to represent Nigeria.
 In May 2016, it was reported that he was one of three players formally approached by the Nigeria Football Federation.

-Akpom has recently been selected for the England under-21s for the UEFA European Championship qualifier against Norway on Tuesday 6 September 2016.
+Akpom was selected for the England under-21s for the UEFA European Championship qualifier against Norway on Tuesday 6 September 2016.

 On 28 March 2017, Akpom was reportedly close to switching to Nigeria alongside Ola Aina of Chelsea after discussions with Nigeria Football Federation president, Amaju Pinnick.